IIIF/api/source/presentation/4.0/index.md

 ## Use Case 3: a 45 single with one Timeline per song/side

 This example is a Manifest with two Timelines, each of which represent a temporal extent during which a song is played.
 As in most cases, the Timeline `duration` is the same length as that of Content Resource painted into it.
 This example is a recording digitized from a 45 RPM 7 inch single.
-It demonstrates the use of `format` for the audio files' content type, `language` (One song is in English and one is in German), `behavior` with value "autoPlay" that tells a client to automatically advance to the second Timeline after playing the first, `annotations` that link to Annotation Pages of annotations with the motivation `supplementing` that provide the lyrics (one example is given afterwards) - and an `accompanyingContainer` that carries a picture of the single's cover that is shown while the songs are playing.
+It demonstrates the use of `format` for the audio files' content type, `language` (One song is in English and one is in German), `behavior` with value "auto-advance" that tells a client to automatically advance to the second Timeline after playing the first, `annotations` that link to Annotation Pages of annotations with the motivation `supplementing` that provide the lyrics (one example is given afterwards) - and an `accompanyingContainer` that carries a picture of the single's cover that is shown while the songs are playing.

 ```json